 - Courses of study: Scholarships are for students wishing to enrol on a master’s course, including at an engineering school, and for PhD students.
 The Eiffel Programme does not apply to French-run master’s courses abroad, as non-PhD scholarship holders must complete at least 75% of their course in France.
 It does not apply to training under an apprenticeship contract or a professional training contract either.

 - Combination with other scholarships: Foreign students who, at the time of application, have already been awarded a French government scholarship under another programme are not eligible, even if the scholarship in question does not include social security cover.

 - For Eiffel Master Scholarship: No application will be accepted for any student who applied previously but was rejected, even if the application is submitted by a different establishment or in another field of study.
-Students who have already been awarded an Eiffel scholarship at master’s level are not eligible to re-apply at master’s level.
+Students who have already been awarded an Eiffel scholarship at the master’s level are not eligible to re-apply at the master’s level.

 - The Eiffel scholarship includes a monthly allowance of €1,181 (a maintenance allowance of €1,031 and a monthly stipend of €150) and can be awarded for 12-36 months.

 - In addition, the programme meets various expenses including international return trip, social security cover, and cultural activities.
 Scholarship holders may also receive an additional housing allowance, under certain conditions.

 Tuition fees, however, are not covered by the Eiffel Programme